pyradius/pyrad/docs/source/index.rst

 Requirements & Installation
 ===========================

-pyrad requires Python 2.7, or Python 3.6 or later
+pyrad requires Python 3.6 or later

 Installing is simple; pyrad uses the standard distutils system for installing Python modules::